 For a more dramatic look, wear knee-high boots or patchwork pumps.

 Gladiator sandals, particularly those with pom-poms, are ideal for creating a mystic boho-chic vibe.

-The knee-length sandals go well with bohemian dresses and skirts, while the ankle-length ones match better with kurtis, ankle-length jeans, and long skirts.
+Knee-length sandals go well with bohemian dresses and skirts, while ankle-length sandals match better with kurtis, ankle-length jeans, and long skirts.

 11. Layered Beads